JakeSidSmith/comquest/README.md

 ## About

-This library allows you to easily create requests that dispatch redux actions, and store data, errors, and request states by composing some preset reducers.
+This library allows you to easily create requests that dispatch redux actions, and store data, errors, and request states by composing preset reducers.

 You can also create actions to clear data, errors, or reset request states, and apply transforms to all requests so that data, and errors are stored in a consistent manner.